RayWP/C-Flexible-Table/readme.md

 #define SIMPANGTIGAKIRI 204
 #define SIMPANGTIGAKANAN 185
 ```
-all the define, is using extended 255-bit ascii to make the table border
+all the define, is using extended 255-bit ascii to make the table border <br />
-TABLE_ATTRIBUTE is used for setting the table attribute, please modify it using setTableAttribute();
+TABLE_ATTRIBUTE is used for setting the table attribute, please modify it using setTableAttribute(); <br />

 ### Method:
 ```c